ramilitani/check-properties/README.md

     mvn clean install
     ```

- - Go to the target folder and run the following command to running the application.
+ - Go to the target folder and run the following command to run the application.
     ```
     java -jar checkProperties.jar
     ```